-This is a new concept in motor yacht design, produced for a client making the transition from sail to power who had previously owned a 72ft yacht and sailed around the world in her.
+This is a new concept in motor yacht design, produced for a client making the transition from sail to power who had previously owned a 72ft yacht and sailed around the world with her.